GardnerLabUoM/RMieS/README.md

 12. Gram Schmidt process option, 1 = on, 0 = off.
 Recommended value is 1.
 This basically makes the descriptive vectors orthogonal.

 13. Which reference spectrum,
-	- 1 uses the built in Matrigel spectrum (recommended)
+	0 = uses the custom spectrum entered by the user.
-	- 2 uses a simulated spectrum, this was included for another purpose, not recommended.
+	1 = uses the built in Matrigel spectrum (recommended).
-	- 0 uses the custom spectrum entered by the user.
+	2 = uses a simulated spectrum, this was included for another purpose, not recommended.

 ### Using a custom reference spectrum ###